kavindus0/kavindus0/README.md

 # 👋 Hello, I'm Kavindu Sachinthe (@kavindus0)

-Just a movie lover from Sri Lanka with a passion for technology and creativity! 🎬
+Just a movie lover from Sri Lanka with a passion for technology! 🎬
 ---